-Long Island City is a neighborhood found at the western tip of the borough, Queens.
-It’s made up of residential and commercial buildings and is one of NYC’s fastest growing neighborhoods.
-It’s also known for its waterfront parks and arts community as it has a high concentration of art galleries, art institutions, and studio spaces.
+Long Island City is a neighborhood found at the western tip of Queens, and is one of NYC’s fastest growing neighborhoods.
+It’s known for its waterfront parks and arts community as it has a high concentration of art galleries, art institutions, and studio spaces.

 If you’re working or planning on working in Manhattan, you may be wondering if living in Queens is a smart choice and how far is LIC from Manhattan?
 While Long Island City may be in a different borough and sounds far away, it is actually only three miles away by subway.
 In fact, LIC is so close to Manhattan that you can even walk there across the Queensboro Bridge.